InstallComparePlatformAccordGitHub

 The Structural Risk

-This is the difference between Ethical AI and Ethical + Intuitive AI.
+This is the difference between Rules-Only AI and Rules + Awareness AI.
 The first passes tests but can't tell when its confidence is unearned.
 The second monitors its own reasoning quality—and knows when agreement is too easy.

 CIRIS implements both layers.
-Ethics through the six conscience checks.
+Conscience through the four-faculty validation system.
 Intuition through IDMA—the component that asks "are my sources actually independent?" before every action.

 Built Different